pyexcel/pyexcel-pdfr/README.rst

 Introduction
 ================================================================================
 **pyexcel-pdfr** does Read tables in pdf files using camelot for pyexcel community.
 Please note it works on python 3.6+ only.

+It reads only phyical files and does not read io streams, not a URL.